peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** Domain

 **Category:** Invariant
-**Description:** Every alternative MUST capture immutable process provenance:
+**Description:** Every Alternative MUST capture immutable process provenance via `EXECUTED_BY` edge:
-- User alternatives have `processId = null` (user input)
+- User Alternatives omit `EXECUTED_BY` (user input)
-- Agent alternatives record the Process selected at creation; value never changes
+- Agent Alternatives record the Process selected at creation; edge target never changes
-- System alternatives reference the summarization/introspection Process
+- System Alternatives target the summarization/introspection Process

-Alternative.processId is the execution source of truth.
-Conversation.processId is a mutable hint and may differ.
+`EXECUTED_BY` edges are the execution source of truth. `DEFAULT_PROCESS` on Conversation is a mutable hint and may differ.

 **Rationale:** Guarantees replayability, auditability, and analytics accuracy.